 Department of Naval Science (NROTC)

-Welcome to the Official Web Page of the NROTC Unit at Savannah State and Armstrong State Universities.
+Welcome to the Official Web Page of the NROTC Unit at Savannah State University.

-This is a World Wide Web site for official information about SSU/AASU NROTC.
+This is a World Wide Web site for official information about Savannah State University (SSU) NROTC.
 It is provided as a public service by Savannah State University and Naval Education Training Command.
-The purpose is to provide information and news about SSU/AASU NROTC to the general public.
+The purpose is to provide information and news about SSU NROTC to the general public.

 All information on this site is public domain and may be distributed or copied unless otherwise specified.
 Use of appropriate byline/photo/image credits is requested.